 No reservations are required for this lecture.
 It will be run on a ‘first come, first served’ basis.
 Doors will open 30 minutes before the start of the lecture.

 A world-renowned expert in software engineering and cybersecurity, Martyn Thomas CBE is the very first IT Livery Company Professor of Information Technology at Gresham College.

 An independent consultant systems engineer and non-executive director, Professor Thomas is an internationally recognised expert in safety-critical or security-critical, software intensive systems, software engineering, and cybersecurity.
-He is a Visiting Professor in Software Engineering at the Universities of Oxford, Aberystwyth and Bristol.
+He is a Visiting Professor in Software Engineering at the Universities of Manchester, Aberystwyth and Bristol.
 He has given oral evidence to several UK Parliamentary Committees in the House of Commons and the House of Lords, and advised several Government Departments.
 He has been instructed as an expert witness in complex, high-value litigations in Europe and Australia.

 Regularly featured in the press and media, Professor Thomas has appeared on BBC television and Radio in a wide variety of programmes and roles.
 He has co-authored or edited five books, including: Industrial Deployment of System Engineering Methods and Software for Dependable Systems: Sufficient Evidence?

 Professor Thomas is a Fellow of the Royal Academy of Engineering (RAEng), which is the UK’s National Academy for Engineering.
 He is also a Fellow of the Institution of Engineering and Technology (IET).

 Appointed as the first ever Professor of IT at Gresham College, a position sponsored by the Worshipful Company of Information Technologists, Professor Thomas will deliver three years of lectures on Living in a Cyber-Enabled World: